Laughlin, Nevada

-Laughlin was named for Don Laughlin, an Owatonna, Minnesota, native who purchased the southern tip of Nevada in 1964 (informally called South Pointe).
+Laughlin was named for Don Laughlin, an Owatonna, Minnesota native, who purchased the southern tip of Nevada in 1964 (informally called South Pointe).
 At the time, Don Laughlin operated the 101 Club in Las Vegas.
 He opened what would become the Riverside Resort, and later wanted to call the community Riverside or Casino, but the post office opted for Laughlin instead.

 History

 The townsite of Laughlin was established in the 1940s as South Pointe because of the proximity to the southern tip of the state of Nevada.
 The early town consisted of a motel and bar that catered to gold and silver miners, construction workers building Davis Dam, and fishing enthusiasts.
-In the 1950s, construction workers left, and the town all but disappeared.
+In the 1950s, construction workers left, and the town functionally disappeared.

 In 1964, Don Laughlin, owner of the 101 Club in Las Vegas, flew over the site and saw its tourism potential.
-He offered to buy the land, and within a few years, the Riverside Resort motel and casino, consisting of only 12 slots and two live tables, was bustling.
+He offered to buy the land, and within a few years, the Riverside Resort motel and casino, consisting of only 12 slots and two live tables, begun operating.
 A second casino, the Bobcat Club, opened in 1967, where the Golden Nugget Laughlin currently operates.
 In 1968, a third casino, the Monte Carlo, opened its doors.
-Across the river, Bullhead City, Arizona, sat in the glow of the casino light.
-Shuttle boats transported customers from the Arizona side of the river to Laughlin's resorts and back.
-The southernmost tip of Nevada, along the Colorado River, where Nevada, California, and Arizona meet, was a major national tourist destination and gambling resort during the 70's, 80's & 90's.
+The neighboring Bullhead City, Arizona was a key part in Laughlin's growth, with shuttle boats transported customers from the Arizona side of the river to Laughlin's resorts and back.
+The southernmost tip of Nevada, along the Colorado River, where Nevada, California, and Arizona meet, was a major national tourist destination and gambling resort during the 70s, 80s & 90s.

-The 1980s saw the construction of several more hotels and casinos.
+In the 1980s, Laughlin was developed with the construction of several more hotels and casinos.
 The Colorado Hotel (now the Pioneer), The Regency, Sam's Town Gold River (now the Laughlin River Lodge), and The Edgewater opened in the early 1980s.
 Other investors saw the growth as an opportunity to get in on the action.
 A second boom resulted in the construction of The Colorado Belle, Harrah's Del Rio, and The Ramada Express (now The Tropicana Express).
-In 1987, Don Laughlin funded and built the Laughlin Bridge at a cost of $3.5 million.
+In 1987, Don Laughlin funded and built the Laughlin Bridge at a cost of $3.5 million, which connected Laughlin to Bullhead City by land directly.
 He donated the bridge to the states of Nevada and Arizona.
 The bridge carries 30,000 vehicles daily.
-In 1988, a megaresort called the Emerald Resort, that would have been the biggest in southern Nevada, was announced but its first tower was left unfinished due to the junk bond market's collapse in 1990.
-Only the project's golf course opened and it operated from 1991 to 2005.
+In 1988, a megaresort project called Emerald River was announced.
+The $800 million project would have included four hotel-casinos, but construction was halted in 1990 due to financing problems, leaving two unfinished towers.
+A golf course was the only aspect of Emerald River to be completed, operating from 1990 until 2005.
 The Flamingo Hilton, now known as The Aquarius, was built in 1990.

-The Mohave Power Station opened in 1971, but closed down on December 31, 2005.
+The Mohave Power Station opened in 1971, and closed down on December 31, 2005.